 Eulonda Kay Lea

-Her leap into filmmaking began with the 48 Hour Film Project, a competition in which shorts are written, filmed, edited, and scored in 48 hours.
-From those trial by fire experiences, her love for filmmaking blossomed and she formed her production company, Eustress Entertainment, LLC.
-Her “non-traditional” film school education includes certifications from DCTV, The Writer’s Center, Women in Film and Video (DC Chapter), books, workshops, and by doing.
+Her leap into filmmaking began in 2007 with the 48-Hour Film Project, a competition in which short films are written, filmed, edited, and scored in 48 hours.
+From those trial by fire experiences, her love for filmmaking blossomed.
+She honed her skills through certifications from DCTV, The Writer’s Center, Women in Film and Video (DC Chapter), books, filmmaking workshops, and by doing.

 “Eulonda is a natural storyteller with the mind and make of a producer.”Yaphet Jackman, Cinematographer/Director